arashb/arashb.github.io/index.md

 @def title = "About me"
 @def tags = ["syntax", "code"]

-I am a Senior Software Engineer at [Blaize](https://www.blaize.com/), where I work on optimizing deep learning models for [Blaize Graph Streaming Processor (GSP)](https://www.blaize.com/technology/) architecture.
+I am a Staff Software Engineer at [Blaize](https://www.blaize.com/), where I work on optimizing deep learning models for [Blaize Graph Streaming Processor (GSP)](https://www.blaize.com/technology/) architecture.
 Blaize GSP is a novel graph-native computing architecture designed from the ground up for efficient artificial intelligence applications at the edge.